 The Canon EOS SL2 is my general pick as the best camera for blogging and vlogging due to its high-quality imagery and low price point.
 It does, however, have some drawbacks which will be covered below.

 Beyond the brilliant and affordable specs, the other important reason I often guide beginner photographers towards the Canon EOS SL line is that they are generally sold in starter bundles that include both a telephoto and wide-angle lens.
 Having these two lenses already in your toolkit will allow you to capture a wide variety of scenes.
-They will also provide essential learning tools for practicing and understanding the benefits of different focal lengths.
+They will also provide essential learning tools for practising and understanding the benefits of different focal lengths.

 All of this combines to provide an aspiring travel blogger with a camera that they will not outgrow for at least a few years, at which point they will have a better understanding of their level of interest and need.